 (L) Fractional RECs may be aggregated with other fractional RECs and utilized for compliance with this rule.

 (4) Solar Rebate.
 Pursuant to section 393.1030, RSMo, and this rule, electric utilities shall include in their tariffs a provision regarding retail account holder rebates for solar electric systems.
-These rebates shall be available to Missouri electric utility retail account holders who install new or expanded solar electric systems, comprised of photvoltaic cells or phtovoltaic panels.
+These rebates shall be available to Missouri electric utility retail account holders who install new or expanded solar electric systems, however, a condition of receiving a solar rebate from an electric utility is that all right, title and interest in and to the RECs associated with the new or expanded solar electric system that qualifies the customer-generator for the solar rebate is transferred to the electric utility paying the rebate for a period of ten (10) years from the date the electric utility confirms the customer-generator’s solar electric system is operational.

 (A) The retail account holder must be an active account on the electric utility’s system and in good payment standing.